kubevela/kubevela/docs/en/cue/trait.md

-# Define Traits with CUE
+# Templating Traits with CUE

 In this section we will introduce how to define a Trait with CUE template.